0glabs/0g-doc/docs/og-da.md

 The result is that 0G serves as the foundational layer for decentralized AI applications, bringing on-chain AI and more to life.

-## Why 0G Is The Superior DA Solution
+## Why 0G Is The Superior DA Solution?

 There are 4 key differentiators of 0G: